TITLE: Director of Information Technology

 - Maintain off-campus access to HVAC system via network.

 Performs other duties as assigned.

-Knowledge: This position requires an extensive knowledge of set-up, repair, and maintenance of computer hardware and software.
+Knowledge: This position requires an extensive knowledge of set-up, repair, and maintenance of network and server hardware and software.
 Knowledge of local area network set-up and maintenance including fiber optic and copper wiring.
-Knowledge of Internet technologies and A/V equipment.
-Knowledge of operating systems, including Windows, Linux, and Mac OS.
+Knowledge of Internet technologies.

-Skills: This positions requires skill in set-up, repair, and maintenance of computer and technological systems.
+Skills: This positions requires skill in set-up, repair, and maintenance of network and server systems.
 Skills in software and hardware troubleshooting.
 Skills in equipment and software training.

 Abilities: This position requires the ability to: be self-directed; supervise; be on-call for network and server emergencies 24/7; keep abreast of new technology; troubleshoot; train employees; lift and carry computer components; communicate effectively orally and in writing; follow verbal and written instructions; establish effective working relationships with fellow employees, supervisors, and the public.